Career : 1992 - 1994

 The following week, Carlton hosted reigning premiers Hawthorn at Princes Park, and pulled off a major upset.
 Before the game, Oliver was relegated to the interchange bench, as Blues coach David Parkin made a match-winning move, sending champion full-back Stephen Silvagni to full-forward.
 Silvagni was unstoppable, and kicked 8 goals - but as a result Oliver warmed the pine for the entire match.
 Furious, he confronted club officials afterwards to tell them he was finished, then headed back to Castlemaine.

-The Magpies welcomed him home, and Oliver almost single-handedly won the 1992 BFL Premiership for the club by kicking a mammoth 136 goals over the season at full-forward.
+The Magpies welcomed him home, and Oliver almost single-handedly won the 1992 BFL Premiership for the club by kicking a mammoth 136 goals over the season at full-forward, he was coached by former Blues thirds and reserves player Matthew Scully when they took out the 1992 flag.
 That prompted ABC commentator Tim Lane to dub him “The Bush Coleman,” while others described him as “The Next Big Thing,” and there was a rethink at Carlton.
 Still under contract to the Blues, Oliver was recalled and convinced to take one more shot at the big time.